 He was arrested, and once he realized at the station there was no way out, he retrieved the cyanide capsule he kept sewn in the lining of his clothing, succumbing to the poison a few days later.

 Ng had quickly skipped to Canada, but after one month, he used a firearm in a shoplifting event, shooting the guard’s hand.
 Consequently, he received four and a half years in a Canadian prison before being extradited back to the U.S.

 In the meantime, investigators had discovered their house of horrors.
 A dozen bodies were found in shallow graves around the cabin.
 Over forty pounds of assorted human bones were also discovered; Calaveras, incidentally, in the Spanish name for skulls.

-The videotapes as well as Lake’s extensive journals were also found.
+Police found the videotapes, as well as Lake’s extensive journals.
 Even seasoned law enforcement detectives had a hard time stomaching the depravity of their crimes, which the jury would also eventually have to endure.
 There was also evidence body parts were fed to chickens.

 Ng was ultimately sentenced to death after many legal delays and loopholes in 1999, but because of the current status of the American legal system and its pitfalls, Ng is still sitting at San Quentin with no execution date in sight due to his appeals.
 While convicted to the murder of two babies, six men, and three women, investigators believe the victim count may actually be 25 or more.